ArtificialLegacy/blubify/readme.md

 * serve
 * FFMPEG
 * Python 3.7 or greater installed on system.
-* A mysql/mariadb database. (some scripts may not work properly outside of)
+* A mysql/mariadb database. (some scripts may not work properly outside of MariaDB)
 * screen (optional)

 ## Installation